Mitzie Mee Shop - Order by December 17 to ensure delivery before Christmas!

 Dalgona candy recipe

-My dalgona lollipops are a bit thicker (and a lot uglier) than most other dalgona out there.
+My dalgona candy is a bit thicker (and a lot uglier) than most other dalgona out there.
 I got some really big bubbles from the baking soda, so the surface of my dalgona is not very smooth, but more crater-like.
 I think this might be because I did not stir the soda-sugar mixture enough before transferring to the cookie sheet.
 Furthermore, I just made the dalgona candy with the kitchen tools I had at hand, but if you’re serious about dalgona making, there are real dalgona kits out there that you might want to consider investing in.

 Here is the Dalgona recipe, and in the video below, I have included a clip from a dalgona shop in Seoul, so you can see what it is supposed to look like, when made by a pro.